 KIN 330 - Motor Learning and Control.
 3 Credits.

-KIN 410 - Advanced Strength Training & Cond.
+KIN 410 - Advanced Strength Training & Conditioning.
 3 Credits.

 KIN 425 - Biomechanics.
 3 Credits.

-Offered spring.
-Prereq., KIN 320 & M 115 or higher and major in health and human performance or athletic training.
+Coreq., KIN 426.
+Prereq., KIN 320 & M 115 or higher and major in Integrative Physiology or Athletic Training.
 Description and analysis of the fundamental principles of human movement.
 Includes quantitative study of the Newtonian mechanics governing biological motion and the roles of the musculo-skeletal, nervous and cardio-vascular systems during human activity.